+This ad aimed to demystify ‘complementary feeding’ through a vivid demonstration, which would make it seem doable and accessible, as well as reinforcing the need to wait six months before starting complementary feeding and underlining the frequency of feeding.
 This advertisement for complementary feeding answers some basic questions: When does a child transition from mother’s milk to solid food, what do you feed the child, and what consistency should the food be?